curl/everything-curl/protocols.md

 for data.
 Or to tell the server that there is data coming.

-The protocols are typically defined by the IETF (Internet Engineering Task Force, http://www.ietf.org), which hosts RFC documents that describe exacly how each protocol works.
+The protocols are typically defined by the IETF (Internet Engineering Task Force, http://www.ietf.org), which hosts RFC documents that describe exactly how each protocol works.
 How clients and servers are supposed to act and what to send and so on.